Twingamerdudes/Copilot-Language/README.md

 Well that's it.
 Time to provide Documentation I guess now.
 ## Documentation
 ### Making your first program
+So first make a file and make it's file extension .cpl (also, yes I know when you put .cpl as a file exetension, windows says it's a control panel window, never realized this until it was too late)
-So first make a file and make it's file extension .cpl Inside the file, type on the first line ` func main(){ ` Now instead the main function put :
+Inside the file, type on the first line ` func main(){ ` Now instead the main function put :
 ``` ."Hello"